jfray/smores/README.md

 * `rq worker` will process whatever is currently in the queue
 * `rq info <default|failed>` will give information about what's currently in the queue
 * `rq empty <default|failed>` will clear the specified queue
+## Honcho
+* honcho start will start all your services